-In our last post, “Rolling Forecasts: The Pros and Cons,” we looked at why rolling forecasts are used, when it makes sense to use them, and for whom.
-In our third and final post in this series, we give five tips for a successful implementation of rolling forecasts in your organization’s FP&A processes.
+In our last post, “Rolling Forecast: A Beginner’s Guide to Continuous Performance Management,” we looked at why rolling forecasts are used, when it makes sense to use them, and for whom.
+In this post, we give five tips for a successful implementation of rolling forecasts in your organization’s planning and analysis processes.

 If you’re confident rolling forecasts would be a useful tool to add to your organization’s existing FP&A toolbox, check out our five tips for implementation.
 If you have not yet read our previous posts, these questions will help: How big is the gap between your actuals and plan data at the end of the year?
 Quite large, but you don’t know why?
 Rolling Forecasts can be used to find out why.